anonycws/anonycws.github.io/README.md

 The shell scripts include the following three aspects:

-- `tensorEvaluation-cws.py` -> Calculate the dependent results of fine-grained analysis.
+- `tensorEvaluation-cws.py` -> Calculate the dependent results of the fine-grained analysis.

 - `genFig.py` -> Drawing figures to show the results of the fine-grained analysis.

 - `genHtml.py` -> Put the figures drawing in the previous step into the web page.

-After running the above command, a web page named "tEval-cws.html" will be generated for displaying the analysis and diagnosis results of the models.
-You can check the results from this link: https://anonycws.github.io/analysis/tEval-cws.html
+After running `./run_task_cws.sh`, a web page named "tEval-cws.html" will be generated for displaying the figures with respect to fine-grained analysis.

 ## Datasets